farcasterxyz/docs/docs/auth-kit/auth-kit-provider.md

-# `SignInProvider`
+# `AuthKitProvider`

-Wrap your application in a `SignInProvider` to use Farcaster Auth.
+Wrap your application in an `AuthKitProvider` to use Farcaster Auth.
 This provider component stores configuration information about your app and makes it available to auth-kit components and hooks.

+**Note:** You must create an `AuthKitProvider` to use Farcaster Connect.
+Don't forget to create one at the top level of your application.

 ```tsx
 const config = {